 When refinancing your mortgage, partnering with a mortgage refinancing appraisal professional ensures you have the complete information you need to navigate the process successfully.

 With a cash-out refinance, you can replace your current mortgage with a new home loan of more than you owe on your house.
-The new home loan pays you the difference of your mortgage value and your home value in cash.
+The new home loan pays you the difference between your mortgage value and your home value in cash.

-Cash-out’s can provide some benefits such as a possible lower interest rate, debt consolidation, and funds for home renovations.
+Cash-outs can provide some benefits, such as a possible lower interest rate, debt consolidation, and funds for home renovations.
 However, a cash-out refinance will require you to have an appraisal done to find the current value of your property and determine your home’s equity.

 Private Mortgage Insurance (PMI) is given when the amount being loaned is more than 80% of the value of the home.
 This shows up as an additional payment mixed in with the initial monthly payment.
 If you feel that you have built up enough equity to remove PMI from your account, then you should have your home re-appraised to confirm your equity is high enough.
 This could result in extra savings each month that could be put toward your home or other investments.

 Home Equity Line of Credit